vectara/vectara-docs/www/docs/learn/grounded-generation/grounded-generation-overview.md

 import {Config} from '@site/docs/definitions.md';

-Grounded generation, also known as Retrieval Augmented Generation (RAG) ensures that generated content is both verifiable and anchored to the data you supply.
+Grounded generation, also known as Retrieval Augmented Generation (RAG), ensures that generated content is both verifiable and anchored to the data you supply.
 This approach minimizes the occurrence of innaccurate or misleading information found in generative AI systems, specifically